 When considering a metal roof, you’ll first want to determine the fundamental look you want it to have.
 Residential metal roofing comes in two basic forms that are very different in appearance: sheet-like panels and shingles.
 Within these two categories, there are many variations, colors, and patterns…more about that later.

 Metal shingle-style roofing is quite different than sheet roofing.
 With this style, metal is formed into shapes that imitate Spanish tile, wood shakes, or slate.
-These shingles are typically given multiple-layer factory finishes that may include granulated-stone topcoats to complete the realistic effect.
+In addition, these shingles are typically given multiple-layer factory finishes that may include granulated-stone topcoats to complete the realistic effect.

 Featured Resource: Get Free Quotes from Reviewed Metal Roofing Contractors In Your Area